Consensys/doc.tessera/docs/HowTo/Get-started/Build-From-Source.md

 tar -xzf tessera-dist-<version>.tar.gz
 ```

-Move to the expanded folder and display the Orion help to confirm installation.
+Move to the expanded folder and display the Tessera help to confirm installation.

 ````bash
 cd tessera-<version>/